Leefarmer83/ievas_fragrances/README.md

 Values are not shown.

 **Enable automatic deployment:**
-1. If you would like there is an option to enable automatic deploys when you push to github.
+1. If you would like there is an option to enable automatic deploys when you push to GitHub.
 1. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

 ### Stripe and AWS Setup

-You will also need to set yourself up with a stripe account to handle payments and an AWS to host the static files.
+You will also need to set yourself up with a Stripe account to handle payments and an AWS to host the static files.

 [AWS Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/setting-up-s3.html)